azjezz/azjezz/README.md

 #### 👷 Recent Contributions

-- [carthage-software/mago](https://github.com/carthage-software/mago) - Mago is a toolchain for PHP that aims to provide a set of tools to help developers write better code.
-(1 day ago)
+- [carthage-software/mago](https://github.com/carthage-software/mago) - Mago is a toolchain for PHP that aims to provide a set of tools to help developers write better code. (today)
 - [tempestphp/tempest-framework](https://github.com/tempestphp/tempest-framework) - The PHP framework that gets out of your way  🌊 (2 months ago)
 - [azjezz/psl](https://github.com/azjezz/psl) - 📚 PHP Standard Library - a modern, consistent, centralized, well-typed, non-blocking set of APIs for PHP programmers (2 months ago)